 - Make sure you’re paying yourself enough.
 Your accountant can advise about the best way to structure your compensation, but keep in mind that doing a draw artificially inflates your profit margins.

 - Load your resulting budget to your accounting software, so you can track progress against your budget.

 - Start upgrading your processes before you need the upgrades.
 Invest the time now, before it turns into an emergency.

 - Are you planning to run your agency as a lifestyle business?
 Be sure you’re paying yourself an above-market salary, since you need to be saving for retirement.

 - Are you seeking an exit?
 Focus on building recurring revenue, 20-30% net profit margins, and making yourself “needed but not necessary” so a future acquirer can hire to replace you.

 Celebrate Creating Your Revenue Plan

 Take some time to celebrate completing the revenue plan… and then convert it into your budget by (to start) adding your projected monthly expenses.

 Remember, it’s going to make next year less stressful… and more profitable.
-See you next week in Part 4, where we look at how to maximize your chances of hitting your new revenue targets.
+Read on for Part 4, where we look at how to maximize your chances of hitting your new revenue targets.

 Question: When will you create your revenue plan for next year?